reTHINK-project/dev-registry-global/docs/dht_lock_down.md

  - `nodeCertificate` - the node certificate (PEM encoded);
  - `nodeSignature` - the node digital signature of the dataset;
- - `timestamp`- the message timestamp
+ - `timestamp`- the data timestamp (it might be necessary to keep this in the datastore if no equivalent exists).

 ### Implementation